LAmena-dev/TOP-landing-page/README.md

 # landing-page
-Creating a [mockup landing page](https://www.theodinproject.com/lessons/foundations-landing-page) with HTML and CSS using flexbox.
+A [mockup landing page](https://www.theodinproject.com/lessons/foundations-landing-page) with HTML and CSS using flexbox.

 ## Technology used
 * HTML